allannjuguna/allannjuguna.github.io/content/english/blog/YTDLnis/YTDLnis.md

-Since we corrupted the `re` module with our malicious reverse shell code, every time the app launches , we get a reverse shell, which creates some persistence for our attack.
+Since we compromised the `re` module by adding malicious code to spawn a reverse shell, every time the app launches , we will get a reverse shell on our attacker machine, which establishes persistence for our attack.